fidelix-project/fidelix/README.md

 ================================================================================

 This directory contains a series of Makefiles that can be used for building, installing, and maintaining the Fidelix system software.
-It function very similarly to the BSD /usr/src and /usr/ports heirarchies.
+It functions very similarly to the BSD /usr/src and /usr/ports heirarchies.

 Fidelix is a light weight Linux distribution that focuses on proactive